 - Students who faced financial hardships that may have limited their choices for higher education, such as initially attending a community college, needing a Pell Grant to attend a four-year institution, or working full-time while putting themselves through college.

 - Students who attended a minority-serving institution or an institution in an underserved geographical area.

 - Students who, through community engagement or leadership of student and/or civic organizations, have demonstrated a commitment to equity and inclusion.

 - Students who are the first in their family to earn a bachelor’s degree.

-Students are nominated by their graduate program during the admissions process and awards are communicated at the time an offer of admission with financial aid is made.
+Students are nominated by their graduate program during the admissions process and awards are communicated soon after an offer of admission with financial aid is made.
 The fellowships are “top-off” awards of 10% of the graduate program’s typical offer of funding.
-For example, if a program offers a stipend of $31,000, the first-year stipend will be increased to $34,100 for recipients.
+For example, if a program offers a 12-month stipend of $33,000, the first-year stipend will be increased to $36,300 for recipients.
 The number of fellows will depend on the availability of funds.

 The basis for nomination may include any, or all, of the following: answers to questions on the PhD application for admission, information provided by the applicant in their personal statement, and information provided by those writing letters of recommendation.
 Please submit the nominee’s graduate application, offer of financial support, and a brief statement summarizing why the nominee meets the award criteria to firstname.lastname@example.org.

 The nomination deadline for the Fall 2024 cohort of Dean’s Fellows is February 1, 2024.